Subskribe/ruby-sdk-sandbox/README.md

 end
 ```

+4. Get API Key from sandbox: https://sandbox.subskribe.net/settings/api-key
-4. Update the `YOUR API KEY` with your actual API key, obtained from https://sandbox.subskribe.net/settings/api-key
+5. Update `YOUR API KEY` in your `example.rb` file with the key obtained above

-5. Run the code:
+6. Run the code:

 ```
 ruby example.rb
 ```

 You should see the list of Units of Measures as configured in your sandbox! 🎉

+### More Examples

+More examples are under [examples](examples) folder.

 ### Documentation